 Whilst practicing these basic drum beats, make an effort to practice at a slow tempo and to slowly build it up as you find yourself more confident at playing them.
 Remember, don’t run before you can walk!

-It might take you longer to grasp some of these beginner drum beats than others, so try as best as possible to be patient with yourself and remember it’s okay to not get things quite right first time.
+It might take you longer to grasp some of these beginner drum beats than others, so try as best as possible to be patient with yourself and remember it’s okay to not get things quite right the first time.

 Remember to practice these basic drum beats with a metronome to keep even dynamics throughout, and keep rhythms tight and compact, with minimal tempo fluctuations!